clairemerot/Tutorial_SV/03_LR/README.md

 Please go on the desktop and start IGV.

-You can upload the genome (ref.fasta), then you can upload your vcf produced with sniffles, and then your bam file.
+You can upload the genome, then you can upload your vcf produced with sniffles (it should be in ```Tutorial_SV/03_LR/fri59.vcf```), and then the bam file.
 You can try playing with the zoom to visualise the SVs and the read support.

+Here are the paths for the genome and bam (in our data dungeon):
+/workshop_materials/structural_variants/assemblies/ref.fasta,
+/workshop_materials/structural_variants/SR/A.bam

 As you may notice in the vcf track we have a lot of long SVs which are most likely wrong.
 Some have the label "PASS" in the vcf while others have the label "GT" and a genotype 0/0 meaning they have much less upport and are likely wrong.